MLDS-UT-Austin/long-comp-2025/README.md

 **<u>Submitting Your Agent</u>**:

-Put your agent in `submission.py` with `@register_agent` above the class definition.
-Your agent should be named with you team name.
-Commit and push `submission.py` and any other files you added to the GitHub classroom repository.
+Write your agent in `submission.py` and type `@register_agent` above the class definition.
+Please fill in you team member's details and name your agent with your team name.
+Commit and push `submission.py` and any other files you added to the GitHub Classroom repository.

-Besides `submission.py` and added files, do not modify any other files in the repository.
-For instance, do not add data to `data.py`.
+Besides `submission.py` and any added files, do not modify any other files in the repository.
+For instance, do not change `data.py`.
 If you need to store data, use a separate file.